stimulusreflex/stimulus_reflex/docs/patterns.md

 If we wanted to check the whole page for an **autofocus** attribute, we can just use **document.querySelector\('\[autofocus\]'\)** as usual.
 The square-bracket notation just tells your browser to look for an attribute called **autofocus**, regardless of whether it has a value or not.
 {% endhint %}

+### Offering visual feedback

+We recommend [Velocity](https://github.com/julianshapiro/velocity/wiki) for light, tweening animations that alert the user to UI state changes.

+You can see Velocity in action on the StimulusReflex Expo [Todos demo](https://expo.stimulusreflex.com/demos/todo).

 ### Capture all DOM update events

 Stimulus provides a really powerful event routing syntax that includes custom events, specifying multiple events and capturing events on **document** and **window**.